justinwasilenko/Unity-Style-Guide/README.md

 ```

 #### Regions
-The `#region` directive enables you to collapse and hide sections of code in CSharp files.
+The `#region` directive enables you to collapse and hide sections of code in C# files.
 The ability to hide code selectively makes your files more manageable and easier to read.
 ```
 #region "This is the code to be collapsed"
     Private components As System.ComponentModel.Container